Idan-sh/Java-Server-Logs/README.md

 You can download and import the `Test-Run.postman_collection.json` Postman file into Postman to see an example of some requests and responses from the server.

 #### Each todo has the below properties:
-* `Id:` a unique ID assigned for each To-Do, Starting at 1
+* `Id:` a unique ID assigned for each TO-DO, Starting at 1
-* `Title:` short title describing the essence of this TODO
+* `Title:` short title describing the essence of this TO-DO
-* `Content:` the actual content/description describing what this TODO stands for
+* `Content:` the actual content/description describing what this TO-DO stands for
-* `Due date:` a timestamp (in millisecs) denoting the target time for this TODO to be fulfilled
+* `Due date:` a timestamp (in millisecs) denoting the target time for this TO-DO to be fulfilled
-* `Status:` the status of the TODO as follows,
+* `Status:` the status of the TO-DO as follows,
     * `PENDING` when it is created and before the due date
     * `LATE`    when it is not performed yet, and we are past the due date
-    * `DONE`    when the TODO item processing is over
+    * `DONE`    when the TO-DO item processing is over
 <br />

 ## 2. Frameworks Used